infinityworks/pact-demo/README.md

 _Step 3:_ Run the provider tests (verifying the provider)

-_step 4:_ Take a look at the pact broker
+_Step 4:_ Take a look at the pact broker

 You can modify the provider and increment the provider version get a demo of the Pact Matrix